AdobeDocs/campaign.en/help/automation/workflow/build-a-workflow.md

 You can duplicate different types of workflows.
 Once duplicated, modifications of the workflow are not carried over to the copy of the workflow.

->[!CAUTION]
->
->Copy-paste is available in workflows but we recommend you to use **Duplicate**.
-Once an activity copied, its whole configuration is kept.
-For delivery activities (Email, SMS, Push Notification...), the delivery object attached to the activity is also copied which can lead to crash.
+Adobe recommends to duplicate a workflow rather than performing a copy/paste of activities.
+When an activity is copied, all its settings is kept.
+For channel activities, the delivery object associated to the activity is also copied, which can lead to major issues.

 1. Right-click on a workflow.
 1. Click **Duplicate**.